Lombiq/HipChat-to-Microsoft-Teams-Migration-Utility/Readme.md

 Currently the app can import rooms and messages from a HipChat export file into Teams channels under a specific team.
 See below for missing features and bugs.

 Note that this being a utility with just temporary use simplicity of implementation was favored against long-term maintainability.
 Note that the guide assumes you're using Windows but everything should work equally well under any OS supported by .NET Core.
+However, released executables are available only for Windows 64b currently.

 ## Running the app